Always approaching. Never arriving.

 Every character in WANING carries a color palette that governs how the camera treats them — in lighting, costume, and production design.
 Color is not decoration.
 It is the film’s emotional grammar.

 The astral plane sequences operate under entirely different grammar.
 Bodies in fragments, never full figures.
-Skin catches light metallic stardust.
-Violet and amber light across skin at extreme angles.
+Skin catches light like metallic stardust.
+Violet and amber light at extreme angles.
 The dreamscape has its own physics.

 The camera goes handheld for the first and only time when Silas steps onto the dance floor.
 The loss of the locked-off grammar is the visual expression of his armor coming down.
 When he retreats, the camera locks again.